oracle-livelabs/multicloud/azure/adb-azure-provision/cleanup-resources/cleanup-resources.md

 5. The **Delete a resource group** page is displayed.
 In the **Enter resource group name to confirm deletion**, enter `training-adb-rg`, and then click **Delete**.

     ![Delete the resource group](./images/delete-rg.png " ")

-## Task 2: VM Auto-shutdown

-If you still need your VM, Azure provides an Auto-shutdown feature for virtual machines to help manage costs and ensure you are not billed for unused resources.

-1. On the **Operations** section for the VM, select the **Auto-shutdown** option.

-2. A page will open where you can configure the auto-shutdown time.
-Select the **On** option to enable and then set a time that works for you.

-3. Once you have set the time, select **Save** at the top to enable your Auto-shutdown configuration.

 **Congratulations!
 You have completed the workshop!**